If you want to travel by train, but need a car when you get there, here is our list of French train stations where you can hire a car.

 La Rochelle is a stunning 12th century port town, just 2 hrs 30 mins by high-speed direct train from Paris, is at the heart of the Nouvelle Aquitaine region.
 Here you have coast, islands and the Marais Poitevin wetlands to explore, with several car rental companies right outside their (beautiful) station.

-La Roche sur Yon
+Car hire at La Roche sur Yon train station

 Just 76km north of La Rochelle is lesser known La Roche sur Yon, in the heart of La Vendée region.
 With its Atlantic beaches, hire an estate car to fit your surfboard, which you can bring on the train of course.
 La Roche sur Yon is also part of the larger Pays de la Loire region, and three hours drive from Amboise, ergo chateau central.